acenet-arc/desktops_in_the_cloud/_episodes/vnc-through-a-tunnel.md

 > Our tunnel is open as long as we are connected to our machine through SSH {: .callout}

-The above is actually shorthand for: `ssh -L localhost:5901:localhost:5901 ubuntu@<IP for VM>`
+The above is actually shorthand for: `ssh -L localhost:5901:localhost:5901 user01<IP for VM>`

 Translation: 'When we send/receive data to/from port 5901 on our local machine, send it to our cloud VM through the SSH port (22), and send/receive the data to/from port 5901 there (to localhost on the cloud VM).'